Old Aberdeen Campus

 Fourth Year (Senior Honours): In fourth year there are now even more options, and they depend to some extent on whether a student wishes to obtain a degree in Mathematics or in Applied Mathematics.
 The programme includes courses on Measure Theory, Galois Theory, Mathematical Modelling and Nonlinear Dynamics, along with a range of optional courses (which may vary from year to year) from Pure and Applied Mathematics, reflecting the research interests in the Department.
 There is a major project which involves presenting an individual report.

-For direct entry to second year you must have the above plus 3 Advanced Highers at ABB including Maths at A.
+Entry to year 2 may be possible with 3 Advanced Highers at ABB including Maths at A.

 Arts and Social Sciences